 - 1. Upgrading program objectives and effective instructional strategies; - 2.
 Improving the instructional program for English learners by identifying, acquiring, and upgrading curricula, instructional materials, educational software, and assessment procedures; - 3.
 Providing tutorials and academic or career and technical education; and intensified instruction to English learners; - 4.
 Developing and implementing effective preschool, elementary school, or secondary school language instruction educational programs that are coordinated with other relevant programs and services; - 5.
-Improving the ELP and academic achievement of English learners;
+Improving the ELP and academic achievement of English learners; - 6.
+Providing community participation programs, family literacy services, and parent and family outreach and training activities to English learners and their families;

-- 6. Providing community participation programs, family literacy services, and parent and family outreach and training activities to English learners and their families; - 7.
-Improving the instruction of English learners, which may include English learners with a disability; - 8.
+- 7. Improving the instruction of English learners, which may include English learners with a disability; - 8.
 Offering early college high school or dual or concurrent enrollment programs or courses designed to help English learners achieve success in postsecondary education; - 9.
-Direct administration expenses for a fiscal year may not exceed two percent of such funds for the cost of administering this subpart.
-20 U.S.C. §6825(b); and - 10.
-Local educational agencies (LEAs) are authorized to assess approved indirect cost rates to the portion of the subgrant that is not reserved for direct administration cost
+Direct administration expenses for a fiscal year may not exceed two percent of such funds for the cost of administering this subpart; and - 10.
+LEAs are authorized to assess approved indirect cost rates to the portion of the subgrant that is not reserved for direct administration cost